pdenya/cctimesheet/README.md

 **Q: Why 15-minute blocks instead of exact time?**
 A: 15-minute blocks provide a standard billing increment and naturally filter out idle time while remaining accurate for professional timesheets.

+**Q: How are weekly summaries calculated?**
+A: Weeks start on Monday and end on Sunday.
+The timesheet groups all activity within each week and displays the total hours for that week range.
+This makes it easy to see weekly billing totals at a glance.

 **Q: What does the `--group-time` flag do?**
 A: By default, if you work on multiple projects during the same 15-minute block, each project counts that block separately.
 With `--group-time` (`-g`), unique timeblocks are counted only once across all filtered projects, preventing double-counting when multitasking.